 A Mindful, Gradual Transition

 Many students know they are ready to attend college, but aren’t ready to choose an academic major.
-About 20-25% of each freshman class at SUNY Plattsburgh enter as undeclared majors.
-(And about half of your peers who are declared will change their major at least once while they are in college.)
+About 20-25% of each first-year class at SUNY Plattsburgh enter as undeclared majors.
+(And about half of your peers who are declared will change their major at least once while they are in college!)

 Being undeclared can and should be a very positive experience.
 Through self-exploration, and while you settle into college, you have the chance work with your advisor to uncover where your real interests live.
 Sometimes that discovery happens fairly quickly, and for other students it takes some work and time before the “ah-ha!” happens.
 But it always happens!

-As an undeclared major, you benefit from being assigned to a professional academic advisor.
-Even before the semester begins, and more so after you start school, your advisor will be in regular touch with you via email to invite you to have important conversations.
-Your response to these invitations to meet is essential, as your advisor will do the following:
+Before the semester begins, and even more after you start school, your advisor will be in touch with you regularly, inviting you to meet for important conversations.
+Your response to these invitations is essential, as your advisor will do the following:

 - Get to Know You — We ask about how you are settling in, and what your unique likes, interests, and academic values are, as well as what inspires you and is important to you.
 What is central to you is the single greatest factor in assembling courses, a major, and extracurricular activities that suit you.